Email FacebookTwitterMenu burgerClose thin

 Share

-The high-3 retirement calculation helps determine pension benefits for federal employees under the Federal Employees Retirement System (FERS) or Civil Service Retirement System (CSRS).
+The high-3 retirement calculation helps determine pension benefits for federal employees.
+Both the Federal Employees Retirement System (FERS) and Civil Service Retirement System (CSRS) use this formula.
 The high-3 average reflects the average salary from the highest-paid 36 consecutive months.
-This period isn’t always the final three years of employment This figure plays a key role in estimating retirement income for federal workers.
+This period isn’t always the final three years of employment.
+This figure plays a key role in estimating retirement income for federal workers.

 A financial advisor could help you create a financial plan for your retirement needs and goals.